PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``/pm``

 ### Description
 Opens the Party Manager menu.
-You can also use the keybind, which by default is ``M``.
+You can also use the keybinding, which by default is ``M``.

 ### Usage